 Typical side effects of cortisone

-Adverse effects as a result of the direct hormonal action are:
+Undesirable side effects as a result of the direct hormone action are:

 - the so-called Cushing's syndrome with full moon face, bull's neck, facial flushing and brittle skin vessels